 Neighborhoods across Wayzata have been gathering to celebrate Night to Unite for more than 30 years.
-Wayzata's Night to Unite kicks off at 11:30 a.m. on Tuesday, August 7, 2018 with the annual Night to Unite Luncheon at the Wayzata Country Club.
+Wayzata's Night to Unite kicks off at 11:30 a.m. on the first Tuesday in August with the annual Night to Unite Luncheon at the Wayzata Country Club.
 This is a joint luncheon with the Wayzata Crime Prevention Coalition, the Wayzata Chamber of Commerce and the Wayzata Rotary.
 Wayzata Police Chief Mike Risvold will provide an inside look at the department and highlight some of the most significant, and sometimes “bizarre,” cases investigated within the past year.

 The Jim Fish Award for Crime Prevention will be presented by the Wayzata Crime Prevention Coalition.
 The public is invited.
 Tickets for the luncheon are $25 and can be purchased through the Wayzata Chamber of Commerce website in July.

 Visit & Chat with McGruff & Local Officials

 Later in the day from about 5:15 to 8:30 p.m., Wayzata Police, Fire, City staff, elected officials, and McGruff (Crime Coalition Mascot) will visit neighborhood parties throughout Wayzata and Long Lake.
 Along with the police cars and fire trucks, there will be trinkets for kids and a crime prevention message at each stop.
 This is always a great time to ask questions of elected officials, police officers, firefighters, and city staff.
 It’s also a great way to get out, meet and visit with your neighbors.

 Become a Host

 Interested in hosting a gathering in your neighborhood?
 Fill out our online registration form by July 26 to register your Night to Unite Block Party.
 Contact Wayzata Police at 952-404-5340 with questions.